Done-for-You Picture Book Ghostwriting

 How done-for-you picture book GHOSTWRITING works

-At the conclusion of the project, you receive a finished picture book manuscript aligned with professional acquisition standards.
+At the conclusion of the project, you receive a finished picture book manuscript which is aligned with professional acquisition standards.
 If helpful, I’ll also offer guidance on positioning, submission readiness, or independent publishing next steps.
-The goal is clarity—about the manuscript itself and what to do with it next.
+The goal is clarity—about the manuscript itself and what to do next.
 Every ghostwritten picture book project also includes a professionally crafted query letter that leverages my years of experience as a former literary agent.

 Picture book ghostwriting is highly specialized, intensive work, and I take on a very limited number of these projects each year.
 Not every strong idea is the right fit for this level of collaboration, and not every creator wants—or needs—authorship-level support.
 Before moving forward, I assess: